T-Zaid/T-Zaid/readme.md

 ## I am a Student, developer, and digital writer !!

-- 🎓 I'm a student at Fast NUCES Karachi, Pakistan.
-Currently leveraging studies in BS Computer Sciences.
+- 🎓 I studied from Fast NUCES Karachi, Pakistan.
+Completed my bachelors in BS Computer Sciences.
 - 🌟 Believe in Language agnosticism, and a keen learner for new frameworks.
-- 🕹️ Driven student who has an undying interest and enthusiast in Web Dev, Game Dev and 3d engines platforms.
+- 🕹️ Driven student who has an undying interest and enthusiast in Web Application Development, Game Dev and 3d engines platforms.
 - 🚩 Consider myself a problem solver and logic builder, no matter the language paradigm.

 ---